Chart Color Schemes

 Kin Kora faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is exceptionally high at approximately 58% of the total population (1,420 people), compared to 52.5% across Rest of Qld.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.7 and 7.8% of residents respectively.
-69.8% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+The rate of private health cover is exceptionally high at approximately 58% of the total population (1,420 people), compared to 52.5% across Regional Qld.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.7% and 7.8% of residents respectively.
+69.8% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
 Health outcomes among the working-age population are broadly typical.
-The area has 14.5% of residents aged 65 and over (352 people), which is lower than the 20.4% in Rest of Qld.
+The area has 15.5% of residents aged 65 and over (376 people), which is lower than the 20.4% in Regional Qld.
 National rankings for health indicators are broadly in line with the general population.

 Frequently Asked Questions - Health